Sairamkumaremani/Comaprative-analysis-of-machine-learning-algorithms/README.md

 # Comaprative-analysis-of-machine-learning-algorithms
 This Repository is for Mini project which we had done in 3rd Year We are Comparing the 4 different Machine Learning Algorithms in Fake news detection for Same Data Set considering the data features Text,label

-1) Logisitc Regression
+The Algorithms which we used are:

-2) Decision Tress
+Logisitc Regression

-3) KNN Algorithm
+Decision Tress

- 4)Naive Bayes
+KNN Algorithm

-Algorithm name                      Accuracy
+Naive Bayes

 Logisitc Regression                 94.76% (Approx)